VidiPT89/footballapp_ios/README.md

 - The API token is hardcoded in `APIHandler.swift` — in a production environment it should be managed securely (e.g. `.xcconfig` or Keychain)
 - The app is limited to the Premier League (code `PL`); the API supports other competitions
-- Variable and view names are written in Portuguese, following the course project convention
+- Variable and view names are written in Portuguese
 - First iOS project using SwiftUI and SwiftData

----

-## 🎓 Academic Context

-Project developed as part of a programming course at **CESAE Digital**, as an introduction to native iOS development with SwiftUI.